4th-earth/site-fourth-earth/content/vanilla.md

 - If using non-health Life Batteries:
     - Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points; 1 Difficulty Rating for each Target Action Battery point spent.
     - Difficulty Ratings SHOULD target one non-health battery.
 For example:
-	    - Injury and healing Actions SHOULD affect the health battery.
+	    - Injury and healing Actions SHOULD affect the health Battery.
-	    - Physical Actions SHOULD predominately affect the physical battery.
+	    - Physical Actions SHOULD predominately affect the physical Battery.
-	    - Mentally taxing Actions SHOULD predominately impact the mental battery.
+	    - Mentally taxing Actions SHOULD predominately affect the mental Battery.
-	    - Magic and similar actions SHOULD predominately impact the spiritual battery.
+	    - Magic and similar actions SHOULD predominately affect the spiritual Battery.
 - Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.

 ### Opposing Character Interactions